Organic Rosepetal Fibre

 Raw silk is the most natural form of delicate fiber which can get easily and smoothly woven into different fabrics and garments.

-Only the cocoons of the silk producing worms are used and it is therefore vegan.
+Only the cocoons of the silk producing worms are used so therefore is the worm not harmed.
 Once the silkworm completes cocoon, the cocoon is placed in boiling water to get individual longer fibers which used in the spinning reel.
 Then the silk is boiled in soap and water, leaving it soft and lustrous.

 The yarns are used to weave in together and form the finest and the most delicate form of texture, which has never faded in its popularity through the decades.